bsdimp/freebsd-git-docs/faq.md

 **A:** You can use Git worktrees.
 There's a number of ways to do this, but the simplest way is to do a clone to track -current, and a worktree to track stable releases.
-While using a 'naked repository' has been put forward as a way to cope, it's more complicated and will not be documented here.
+While using a 'bare repository' has been put forward as a way to cope, it's more complicated and will not be documented here.